-If you are looking to be more competitive in the tech field, there are a few professional skills to develop to help your career move forward.
+If you are looking to make a career move in tech, there are certain professional skills you’ll want to develop or make sure you have.
 Of course, the hard coding languages will be a top priority you’ll need to master to succeed.
 However, bringing a diverse set of skills to the role will truly set you up for success as you start your job search.

-Below are four professional skills to develop if you want to stay versatile and succeed in the tech industry.
+Below are five professional skills to develop if you want to stay versatile in your skillsets and succeed in the tech industry.

 All tech teams want to be as efficient as possible.
 That’s why having a good understanding of DevOps will be important if you want to move up in your career.
 Although DevOps can mean different things to every organization, being efficient in your development operations will showcase your ability to learn quickly and will give you more time to work on innovative projects throughout your career— giving you a leg up on the competition.